EternalllZM/rtd-codz/docs/source/server_history.rst

 - **December 2017**

-12/11/17 - Eternalll launches Black Ops 1 on PC and searches for a Der Riese Zombies game.
+DEC 11 - Eternalll launches Black Ops 1 on PC and searches for a Der Riese Zombies game.
 As such, is brought into an empty lobby for several minutes.
 Having only been on Discord for 4 months, seeks out a Zombies community on the platform.
 Unable to find a community and disastisfied with the state of the older Zombies games, creates their own.

-12/11/17 (5:42 PM) - \"Call of Duty Black Ops Zombies\" is created.
+DEC 11 (5:42 PM) - \"Call of Duty Black Ops Zombies\" is created.
 Focusing on only the Black Ops 1 Zombies mode.
 Roles were handed out manually, there were only a few channels in total.
 However, member count was slow to start and steadily increased.

-12/11/17 -
+DEC 11 -

     • megataco101 becomes Moderator in Call of Duty Zombies. *(Retired)*

     • Call of Duty Zombies leaderboard established.

-12/29/17 -
+DEC 29 -

     • Welcoming bot added.